-Whether it is mislabelled foods getting pulled from shelves or unsafe items being withdrawn due to health and safety fears, product recalls often make headlines.
+Whether it's mislabelled foods being pulled from shelves or unsafe items being withdrawn due to health and safety concerns, product recalls frequently make headlines.

-For manufacturers, recalled lines and product alerts can hugely impact their reputation, finances and shares at any time.
+For manufacturers, recalled lines and product alerts can hugely impact their:

 At best, it is inconvenient for consumers and an announcement on a retailer’s website.

-However, product recalls can be embarrassing, give competitors an advantage, and could be devastating—with some linked to illnesses, serious injuries and even deaths.
+However, product recalls can be embarrassing and give competitors an advantage.
+They can also be devastating.
+With some recalls linked to illnesses, serious injuries, and even deaths.

-There are two types of recall—voluntary or compulsory.
-A company could voluntarily withdraw unsafe items from its supply chain or recall an item from shelves or warehouses while further investigations are carried out.
+There are two types of recall - voluntary or compulsory.
+A company may voluntarily withdraw unsafe items from its supply chain.
+Or recall products from shelves and warehouses.
+This action allows for further investigations to be conducted.

-However, if businesses suspect a problem and the product has already reached its buyers, they may decide to issue an alert to inform customers about making a return or ask them to dispose of the item.
+However, if businesses suspect a problem and the product has already reached customers, they may issue an alert.
+This alert informs customers about making a return or disposing of the item.

 The government website and Trading Standards publish lists of product recalls, safety alerts and reports.
 This can include anything from cordless vacuums to mugs, grills and shoes.2